 Commission Rate Risk is associated with a change in the commission rate available when renegotiating financial instruments that are influenced by the current global financial market conditions.
-The Group is exposed to commission rate risk with respect to its floating commission covenants agreed for its Islamic Murabaha (revolving credit) facilities obtained from local banks.
+The Group is exposed to commission rate risk with respect to its floating commission rate agreed for its Islamic Murabaha (revolving credit) facilities obtained from local banks.

-The short term revolving borrowings' rates are renegotiated at every renewal proposal to achieve the best possible commission rate to reflect the given financial credentials and related risk perception of the Group.
+The short-term revolving borrowings' rates are renegotiated at every renewal proposal to achieve the best possible commission rate to reflect the given financial credentials and related risk perception of the Group.

-The Group has no specific shariah' complaint commission rate swap contract to manage its commission rate risk.
 The Group's international borrowing commission rates are primarily based on LIBOR and its local borrowings are based on SAIBOR.
 Hence the commission rate exposure of the Group is variable according to the changes in the LIBOR & SAIBOR.